Lednerb/bilberry-hugo-theme/README.md

 When you include an image that is larger than the content area, the image becomes interactive and a larger version can be opened in a lightbox.

-### Automatic Image Resizing
+### Featured Image

-Bilberry theme includes built-in automatic cropping and resizing only for **featured** and **gallery** images, activated by default.
-However, if you want to disable it, set the `resizeImages` parameter to `false` in the `config.toml` file.
-Also, this feature can be disabled at the post level by setting the `resizeImages` front matter variable to `false`.
+There are two options for adding a featured image to a post.
+The first approach is to use a [single-page](#single-page) post with the `featuredImage` front matter variable, where the value for this variable should be either the path relative to the base URL or an absolute URL.

-For a featured image to be cropped and resized, it should be named `featuredImage.*` where the `*` is the image file extension, e.g., `jpg`, `png`, etc.
-Also, it should be placed within the page bundle in question, for example:
+Alternatively, when using a [page-bundle](#page-bundle) post, the intended featured image should be named `featuredImage.*` where the `*` is the image file extension, e.g., `jpg`, `png`, etc. Also, it should be placed within the page bundle in question, for example:

 ```shell
 content